Adige-Calculations/OpenFOAM-handbook/README.md

 These are the convective discretization schemes that you will use most of the times:

-  - Gauss upwind à first order accurate.
+  - Gauss upwind → first order accurate.

-  - Gauss linearUpwind grad(\<transporProperties\>) à second order accurate, bounded.
+  - Gauss linearUpwind grad(\<transporProperties\>) → second order
+    accurate, bounded.

-  - Gauss linear à second order accurate, unbounded.
+  - Gauss linear → second order accurate, unbounded.

-  - Gauss limitedLinear à second order accurate, unbounded, but more stable than pure linear.
+  - Gauss limitedLinear → second order accurate, unbounded, but more stable than pure linear.
 Recommended for LES simulations.

 Gauss indicates derivatives are evaluated via Gauss’ theorem (no real